Letter from Moira Millán: Being an indigenous woman in the time of Milei

-Sisters, it is time for unity and to weave the struggle with courage and clarity.
+Sisters, it is time for unity, and to weave the struggle with courage and clarity.
 Let us do it.
 I know the telluric force that dwells within us.

 Moira Millán, from Puelwillimapu, Marici Weu!

-We are Present
+We are present

-We are committed to a type of journalism that delves deeply into the realm of the world and offers in-depth research, combined with new technologies and narrative formats.
+We are committed to journalism that delves into the territories and conducts thorough investigations, combined with new technologies and narrative formats.
 We want the protagonists, their stories, and their struggles to be present.

 SUPPORT US